keptn/keptn.github.io/content/docs/0.6.0/usecases/self-healing-with-keptn/prometheus-scaling/index.md

 ---
-title: Self-healing with Keptn
+title: Up-scale with Prometheus
 description: Demonstrates how to use the self-healing mechanisms of Keptn with Prometheus
-weight: 30
+weight: 10
-keywords: [self-healing]
+keywords: [self-healing-prometheus]
 aliases:
 ---
 Demonstrates how to use the self-healing mechanisms of Keptn to self-heal a demo service, which runs into issues, by providing automated upscaling.